choiceaustralia/style-guide/README.md

 # Choice Style Guide

-Version 0.1.1
+Version 0.2.0

-This is where we define our styles.
+This is where we define our style guide.
+See the [docs](docs/README.md).

 ## Contributing